Graphical tools for selecting conditional instrumental sets: Simulations

-The violin plots corroborate our results.
-The optimal tuple $(Z^o,W^o)$ outperforms the other tuples, with few of the ratios larger than $1$.
-This is also true for the sample size $n=20$ even though our results only hold asymptotically.
-Interestingly, this is not the case for the ordinary least squares estimator, which for $n=20$ outperforms $(Z^o,W^o)$ in $\g_1$ and performs similarly in $\g_2$.
-It also performs better than all other valid conditional instrumental sets in both graphs for $n=20$.
-The fact that this is the case, even though the ordinary least squares estimator is inconsistent illustrates the advantages it has as a lower variance estimator than the two-stage least squares estimator in finite samples.
-Using the two-stage least squares estimator rather than the ordinary least squares estimator therefore represents a bias-variance trade-off.
-Our simulation indicates that it is important to consider statistical efficiency when selecting the conditional instrumental sets to ensure that this bias-variance trade-off is favourable in small samples.
+The violin plots corroborate our theoretical results.
+The optimal two-stage least squares outperforms all other estimators, with few of the ratios larger than $1$.
+This is also true for the sample size $n=50$ even though our results only hold asymptotically and the alternative estimators which our results do not cover.
+Interestingly, the most competitive estimator in $\g_1$ and for $n=50$ is the inconsistent ordinary least squares estimator.
+This illustrates that using the two-stage least squares estimator rather than the ordinary least squares estimator represents a bias-variance trade-off.
+Our simulation indicates that it is important to consider statistical efficiency when selecting the conditional instrumental set to ensure that this bias-variance trade-off is favourable in small samples.
+The fact that the optimal limited information maximum likelihood and the optimal jackknife instrumental variables estimator perform worse than the ordinary least squares for $\g_1$ and $n=50$ indicates that this bias-variance trade-off is not just a characteristic of the two-stage least squares but rather of instrumental variable estimators in general, which further emphasizes the importance of carefully selecting the conditional instrumental set in practice.

-There is another interesting pattern not directly related to our results.
-The relative performance of tuples with smaller conditional instrumental strength than $(Z^o,W^o)$ improves as the sample size increases from $n=20$ to $n=500$.
-This is for example the case for all tuples with $Z=D$ in $\g_2$.
-We believe this is due to the erratic behaviour of the two-stage least squares estimator in cases with weak conditional instrumental strength, a well-known problem in the literature \citep{bound1995problems,staiger1997instrumental,stock2002survey}.